zkoss/zk-mvvm-book/shadow_elements/ui_template_injection.md

 - Apply a template

 ##Define a template
-Since ZK 8, you can put a `<template>` inside any component.
-Define a template will not create any component until you apply it.
+In ZK 8, you can put a `<template>` inside any component.
+Defining a template will not create any component until you apply it.
 You can define a template like:

 ```xml
 <div>